 It is advisable to choose a quad-core model rather than a dual-core model and opt for the largest storage capacity you can get.

 The MacBook Pro’s video subsystem is powerful enough to support up to four 4K monitors if the need arises.
-You can get a MacBook Pro for about $2,500.

 - High Speed